WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupVM.md

 [Download, verify and install](/using-wasabi/InstallPackage.md) the latest `Wasabi-${currentVersion}` package in your VM, then start Wasabi.

 __Have fun, and please consider contributing to the Wasabi project!__

-If you would like to help with Wasabi development, refer to our [developers debugging guide](building-wasabi/HowToDebug.html#before-starting).